tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## REST APIs

 In a nutshell, REST APIs (which are a type of web API) involve requests and responses, not too unlike visiting a web page.
 You make a request to a resource stored on a server, and the server responds with the requested information.
 The protocol used to transport the data is HTTP.
-REST stands for representational state transfer.
+"REST" stands for representational state transfer.

 <figure>
 {% if site.format == "pdf" or site.format == "kindle" %}<img src="images/restapi_apidoc.png" alt="Response and request model for REST APIs" />